htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

 }
 {% endhighlight %}

-This is the Terraform Configuration Language, not touring complete but clear about what it is doing.
+This is the Terraform Configuration Language, not [turing complete](https://simple.wikipedia.org/wiki/Turing_complete) but clear about what it is doing.
 It is using the Azure Resource Manager (azurerm), an extension that speaks with Azure's APIs.
 It creates the 4 resources required by the function.
+To run this code, we need Terraform installed and available in the command line.
+Download it from the [Terraform website](https://www.terraform.io/downloads.html), unzip the downloaded file and put the executable in any folder declared in the `$PATH` environment variable.
+On a Mac, we can simply run `$ brew install terraform`.

     $ terraform import azurerm_resource_group.rg /subscriptions/e71bf673-899a-4cb2-b2c3-fb4863674003/resourceGroups/buyersmarket